 26. English Pleasure – Horses are to be shown in English tack.
 Horses are to be shown at a walk/trot or walk, trot, canter, in both directions of the arena.
 The horse should stand quietly and back readily.
 It is the judge's option to require the exhibitor to back their horse or extend any gait.
 The horse is judged on performance, manners, conformation, quality and substance.

 27. English Equitation – The equitation class is to determine the riding ability of the rider.
 The rider should have a workman like appearance, seat and hands light and supple, conveying the impression of complete control.
 Each rider will work individually following the posted pattern.
 The judge may or may not require all riders to return for rail work.
-11 and under exhibitors will walk/trot only.
+10 and under exhibitors will walk/trot only.
 Walk and Whoa exhibitors are walk only.

 28. Western Pleasure – Horses are to be shown in Western tack.
 Horses to be shown at walk, jog, lope or walk/jog in both directions of the arena.
 The horse should stand quietly and back readily.
 It is the judge's option to require the exhibitor to back their horse or extend any gait.
 The horse is to be judged on performance, manners, conformation, quality and substance.

 30. Trail – May use Western or English tack.
 Classes to be judged on the performance of the horse over or around obstacles with the emphasis on manners, response to rider, and attitude.
 All classes will use 4 to 6 obstacles.
-10 and under, Walk/ Trot and green horse exhibitor patterns will be walk/trot only.
+10 and under and Green Novice exhibitor patterns will be walk/trot only.
 Walk & Whoa trail is walk only.

-31. Yearling in Hand Trail – See AQHA Rules Book.
+31. 2 & Under in Hand Trail – See AQHA Rules Book.